Greensleeves: Mythology, History and Music. Part 1 of 3: Mythology

 Chappell’s uncharacteristic lack of rigour does appear to be a case of confirmation bias, perhaps based on a widespread assumption of Henry’s authorship.
 It takes a series of confusions, each one completely unsubstantiated by any evidence, to go from ‘the last line of The Lord of Lorne is from the time of Henry VIII’, to ‘the whole song, including the music, is from the time of Henry VIII’, to ‘another song with the same tune is from the time of Henry VIII’, to ‘this other song with the same tune was written by Henry VIII’!

 The TV series about Henry VIII, his wives and dalliances, The Tudors, was an object lesson in mangling and re-writing history for popular entertainment.
 A Henry who increasingly puts on weight doesn’t fit the demands of the svelte-obsessed media, nor do people with ginger hair, apparently, so Henry remains young, slim and dark-haired throughout.
-The stream of regular inaccuracies and historical gaffes are hilariously detailed at thetudorswiki.com.
+The stream of regular inaccuracies and historical gaffes were hilariously detailed at thetudorswiki.com, a site that sadly no longer exists.

 One such is the scene where Henry sits with a lute, composing Greensleeves, which we then hear being sung in the background.
 There are several reasons why the song couldn’t possibly have been written until after Henry’s death, as we’ve seen and will see more in part two, but facts like that didn’t bother the writer of the series, Michael Hirst.
 As he said, “Showtime [a subsidiary of CBS] commissioned me to write an entertainment, a soap opera, and not history.
 And we want people to watch it”, which assumes that the general watching public want to have their fantasies confirmed in drama rather than be told stories based on actual evidence.